South Carolina Beach Monitoring Season Begins May 1 and runs through Oct 1.

 Long-term swimming advisories are put in place for monitoring stations with an increased possibility of high bacteria levels -- especially following rain events -- due to stormwater runoff.

-Signs posted at these locations provide advice about swimming in the area 200 feet on either side of the sign due to the potential of high bacteria levels, usually associated with rainfall events.
+Signs posted at these locations provide advice about swimming in the immediate area due to the potential of high bacteria levels, usually associated with rainfall events.
 The long-term advisories and signs typically are located where stormwater from pipes or swashes (small creeks) flows across the beach to the ocean.

 How is a long-term swimming advisory established?